-The initial assessment appointment costs £170 + lab fees (£180) + VAT.
+The initial assessment appointment costs £160 + lab fees (£190).
 Not all lab tests need to be performed if some have already been done at your practice.

-If there are concerns about heart disease, further investigations may be recommended (further costs will be discussed at this stage).
+If there are concerns about heart disease, further investigations may be recommended, usually echocardiography (£300) and sometimes thoracic radiographs (£125).

-Treatment costs £1,000 + VAT and includes sedation, the radioactive iodine itself and 14 days of hospitalisation in the radioiodine ward.
+Treatment costs £1,065 and includes sedation, the radioactive iodine itself and 14 days of hospitalisation in the radioiodine ward.

 Booking and Appointments